Back in session: Senate risks a return but House stays away

 Politically, operating the Senate even in a diminished capacity aligns with Trump’s effort to return to a sense of normalcy.

-It also draws a stark contrast with Pelosi’s House, which is only holding scattered committee hearings, its return date uncertain.
+It also draws a stark contrast with Pelosi’s House, its return date uncertain.
 Trump has mocked House Democrats as enjoying a “vacation.”

 Republicans worry that support for Trump is drifting as he responds to the coronavirus, a drag on the GOP that threatens McConnell’s majority.
 Confronting his own reelection in fall, McConnell is eager to show the Senate is working.